huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 ## Pin a Discussion / Pull Request

-If you have write access to a repository, you can pin discussions and pull requests.
-Pinned discussions appears on the top of all the discussions.
+If you have write access to a repository, you can pin discussions and Pull Requests.
+Pinned discussions appear at the top of all the discussions.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-pin.png"/>